nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 *   Bookmark(s) data will also be stored in the same location as watchlist data, `data/WORKSPACE-NAME/bookmark.txt`.

-![Data Loaded on Startup](images/Data-Loaded-On-Startup.png) *Figure 2: Sample of the Data Loaded On Startup*
+![Data Loaded on Startup](images/Data-Loaded-On-Startup.png)

+*Figure 2: Example of Data Loaded On Startup*

 <br/>